galaxyproject/galaxy-hub/src/news/2021-03-galaxy-update/index.md

 Galaxy is also shifting with the times, and to reflect how our community has grown.
 This newsletter includes a new **[Featured News](#featured-news)** section highlighting 1) the **recent explosion of videos** related to Galaxy, 2) a draft **global governance model for Galaxy**, and 3) the new **Galaxy Career Center.**

-That's followed by another new section highlighting **["community" news](#community-news).** Arguably, *everything* here is community news, but items listed here particularly emphasize the community aspects of Galaxy.
+That's followed by another new section highlighting **[community news](#community-news).** Arguably, *everything* here is community news, but items listed here particularly emphasize the community aspects of Galaxy.

 The newsletter still includes sections on **[upcoming events](#event-news)**, news about **[public Galaxy platforms](#galaxy-platforms-news)**, recent **[blog posts](#galactic-blog-activity)**, **[training and doc updates](#doc-hub-and-training-updates)**, recent **[open-access Galaxy-related publications](#publications)**, and **[new releases](#releases).**  It's a lot to take in, but it all highlights the breadth and depth of the Galaxy Community.